LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Parameter Model Validation

 \textbf{Validation of Dense LLMs}: We present the architectural parameters of dense LLMs in Table~\ref{t:ml_dense_llm_all}.
 It's worth noting that while Noor was utilized in the validation of training operational energy and YaLM in LLM scaling, their original papers~\citep{Lakim:BIG2022,yalm_100b} do not provide architectural specifications, thus preventing us from determining their parameter count using \carb.
 In Table~\ref{t:ml_dense_llm_all}, we apply Equation~\ref{e:ml_arch_model} to calculate the parameter count for models such as GPT3, XLM, Gopher, Chinachilla, Jurassic-1, MT-NLG, Bloom, and GLM.
 Additionally, we use Equation~\ref{e:ml_arch_model3} to estimate the parameter count for T5, and Equation~\ref{e:ml_arch_model4} for PaLM and LaMDA.
 Among all dense LLMs, Gopher and Chinchilla exhibit the most substantial disparities between the predicted and actual parameter numbers.
 This deviation is primarily attributed to the usage of positional encoding mechanisms in these LLMs, with the weights employed in their relative positional encodings not included in our calculations.
 For instance, Gopher incorporates 21.5 billion weights in its relative positional encoding, contributing to this observed difference.

 \textbf{Validation of MoE LLMs}: We present the architectural parameters of MoE LLMs in Table~\ref{t:ml_moe_llm_all}.
-To compute the parameter count for GLaM, FacebookMoE, and PR-MoE, we utilize Equation~\ref{e:ml_arch_model2}.
-For Gshard, Switch, and ST-MoE, we apply Equation~\ref{e:ml_arch_model5}, with specific values: in Gshard, we set $n_{head}=16$, $d_{head}=128$, and $d_{ff}=8192$; for Switch, we have $n_{head}=32$, $d_{head}=64$, and $d_{ff}=6144$; and in ST-MoE, the parameters are $n_{head}=64$, $d_{head}=128$, and $d_{ff}=20480$.
-It's noteworthy that PR-MoE and ST-MoE incorporate additional feed-forward layers.
-The most substantial differences are observed in GShard and GLaM due to unaccounted parameters in their routing networks.
+To compute the parameter count for GLaM, and FB-MoE, we utilize Equation~\ref{e:ml_arch_model2}.
+For Gshard, Switch, ST-MoE, and PR-MoE, we apply Equation~\ref{e:ml_arch_model5}.
+In PR-MoE, a portion of MoE layers have 64 experts, and the other MoE layers have 128 experts.
+In the table, Gshard, GLaM, and PR-MoE encounter the largest disparities between the predicted and actual parameter counts.
+The deviation is caused by the usage of positional encoding mechanisms in these MoE LLMs, and the unaccounted parameters in their routing networks.